|Lore & Practices|

-2. Program chairs work with the Conference Bureau to send acceptance letters to all participants, accompanied by conference and hotel registration forms.
+2. Program Committee Co-Chairs work with the IUCB to send acceptance letters to all participants, accompanied by conference and hotel registration forms.

 3. Non-attending co-authors of multi-authored papers, invited speakers on plenary sessions, and chairs/commentators recruited from nearby campuses may be exempted from the pre-registration requirement.
 All other paper-givers, chairs and commentators must register without exception.

-4. Follow-up letters, phone calls and E-mail messages to non-registrants may be necessary.
+4. Follow-up E-mail messages to non-registrants may be necessary.
 Participants who fail to register will be removed from the printed program, normally in early Fall.
 Those who subsequently register will be listed in an addendum to the published program.
 While an annoyance to the co-chairs, this kind of follow-up and then purging of non-registrants is necessary to meet the Association’s requirement that Program participants MUST be registered.
-Prior to the imposition (by the Executive Committee) of this rule, no-shows and non-registrants caused the Association to lose money on its yearly conference.

 K. Preparing the Program

-1. The Program co-chairs generate the program from their database, and provide a copy to Indiana University Conferences (IUC).
+1. The Program co-chairs generate the program from their database, and provide a copy to IUCB.

 2. Preliminary program is produced as an online document.

-3. Deadline for delivering the final program to IUC is late August.
+3. Deadline for delivering the final program to IUCB is late August.
 IUC handles the printing and delivery (at the conference site) of the final program.

-2. Program co-chairs will also need financial support from their departments, either in the form of student or secretarial assistance or as phone, mail and FAX support.
+1. Program Committee Co-chairs will likely benefit from financial support from their departments, either in the form of student or secretarial assistance or as phone, mail and FAX support.